-A child who has ‘sickle cell anaemia’ has received the sickle genes from BOTH parents.
+A child with ‘sickle cell anaemia’ has received the sickle genes from BOTH parents.

 In a relationship where both partners are AS genotype, it means that for every pregnancy they have together, there is a 25% chance that the child born of the pregnancy would have SS genetic combination i.e. a who will have sickle cell anaemia.

 Or Haemoglobin S-C disease when the person inherits an abnormal S gene and abnormal C gene.

 People with the condition are prone to several health problems throughout life from childhood.